milvus-io/milvus-docs/site/zh-CN/userGuide/manage_data.md

 }));
 ```

 Insert the data to the collection.
+By specifying `partition_name`, you can decide to which partition to insert the data.

-With the collection schema `auto_id` enabled, Milvus automatically assigns IDs to the inserted data.
+With the collection schema `auto_id` enabled, Milvus automatically assigns an ID (primary key value) to each inserted data.

 {{fragments/multiple_code.md}}